nasif-co/Asterism/Code Descriptions/Server.md

 setInterval(serverClock,60000); //Run the clock functions every minute.
 //End SunCalc setup
 ```
 This extra code is used to change the way the visualization looks in daytime and nighttime.
 I found it helps due to the very variable yearly sunrise and sunset times in Canada.
-The code first includes the SunCalc dependency, then gets the serverTime in the format 'HH:MM' as well as both the sunriseTime and nighttime using the latitude and longitude values of the coop (or close enough).
-It then creates a boolean variable that stores if the sun is up or down, and sets an interval that will call the serverClock function every minute:
+The code first includes the SunCalc dependency.
+Then, it stores the *serverTime* in the format 'HH:MM', as well as both the *sunriseTime* and *nightTime* using the latitude and longitude values of the coop (or close enough).
+It then creates a boolean variable that keeps track of when the sun is up or down.
+Finally, the snippet ends by setting an interval that will call the *serverClock* function every minute:

 ```js
 //Function that keeps track of time/sunlight phases